 Giving back to the community is important, and the Turkewitz Law Firm has done this over the years in a number of ways.

 He has also raised tens of thousands of dollars for local parks and recreation by creating a half marathon trail race.
 (Turkewitz is also a veteran marathon runner.)
-He approached elected officials back in 2002 with the idea of linking together a series of five Westchester County parks into a giant necklace with a 13-mile loop.
+He approached elected officials back in 2002 with the idea of linking together a series of five Westchester County parks into a giant a 13-mile trail loop.

 Currently, over 700 runners from 15-20 states annually converge on the system to race the trails with the funds being used for additional improvements for the benefit of the numerous communities that abut the parks.

 The firm has also repeatedly sponsored local youth sports teams, to help keep down costs and encourage broad, community-wide participation.